dimembermatt/Mbed-Shared-Components/CLASSES.md

 The Sensor subclass represents devices that share the following API:

+- setFilter
 - getValue
+- clearHistory
 - handler
-- setFilter
 - inherited InterruptDevice methods

-Sensors synchronously collect data, are able to filter the data, and preprocess and calibrate them from a asynchronous getter method.
+Sensors synchronously collect data, are able to filter data, and derived classes preprocess and inject the data.
+They can retrieve sensor data from a asynchronous getter method.

 #### AdcSensor, SpiSensor, I2cSensor